73-SEVENTYTHREE/Software-Testing-Project/README.md

 # Software-Testing-Project
 A small crawler project written in python.
-* output.xlsx is the result of the running results of the crawler.
+* output.xlsx is the running results of the crawler.
 * requirements.txt includes all dependent packages of this program.
 You can use `pip -r install requirements.txt` to install them.